|Back to Visas and Citizenship||English I 中文|

 Further support for using ImmiAccount can be found at the following website: http://www.border.gov.au/immiaccount

-If you are eligible to lodge an RRV application online through the DIBP eVisa service, but you choose to apply using a paper form and lodge it in person or by mail or courier to the Australian Consulate-General Guangzhou, you will need to pay an additional Non-Internet Application Charge (NIAC).
+If you are eligible to lodge an RRV application online through the DIBP eVisa service, but you choose to apply using a paper form and lodge it in person at your nearest Australian Visa Application Centre (AVAC), you will need to pay additional service fees at the time of lodgement.

 • Checklists (including application forms) - Checklist - Resident Return Visa